EliasNehme/DeepNebulae/README.md

 ![](Figures/Transforms.png "Illustration the coordinate systems assumed in our transforms.")

 In our experiments, we used calibration samples consisting of beads adhered to the surface with 1% Polyvinyl alcohol (PVA).
-The beads in each image were localized with ThunderSTORM, and a customized MATLAB routine was used to estimate the above metnioned channel transforms (not included in this code).
-This led to a calibration error on the order of $<50$ nm, where our pixel size after magnification was 110 nm.
-While we do not provide the calibration code in this repository, we believe that similar results can be achieved using standard python libraries (e.g. scikit-image), with a code similar to the one in [this tutorial](https://scikit-image.org/docs/stable/auto_examples/transform/plot_matching.html).
+The beads in each image were localized with ThunderSTORM, and a customized MATLAB routine was used to estimate the above mentioned channel transforms (not included in this code).
+This led to a calibration error approximately $<50$ nm, where our pixel size after magnification was 110 nm.
+While we do not provide the calibration code in this repository, we believe that similar results can be achieved using standard python libraries (e.g. scikit-image), such as the code in [this tutorial](https://scikit-image.org/docs/stable/auto_examples/transform/plot_matching.html).

 ![](Figures/ChannelRegistration.png "Illustration of T_um in our work, with the histogram of target registration errors fitted with a Gaussian on the right.")